role decision

 • A written walkthrough of one support ticket end to end: the symptom, the questions you asked, how you isolated the cause, and how you resolved it.

-• Practice explaining a technical fix in plain, patient language to someone non-technical — front-line support is as much about communication as it is about the repair.
+• Practice explaining a technical fix in plain, patient language to someone non-technical — our take: in front-line support, communication counts as much as the repair.

 How the certifications line up